Richard Hudnut: Perfumes and Cosmetics

 Early Richard Hudnut fragrances included Queen Anne Cologne (1880), Violet Sec (1896), Aimée (1902), DuBarry (1903), Vanity (1910), and Three Flowers (1915).

-Product lines include Du Barry, Three Flowers, Gemey, Marvelous and a highly successful line of hair care products.
-Hudnut's beauty products were sold in department stores, an indication of their appeal to a more affluent and sophisticated clientele.
-The firm also introduced the Du Barry Success Course which ran from 1940 until the early 1950s which Mary Brooks Picken helped design.
+Product lines included Du Barry, Three Flowers, Gemey, Marvelous, and a line of hair care products.
+Hudnut's beauty products were sold in department stores.
+The company also introduced the Du Barry Success Course, which ran from 1940 until the early 1950s and was designed with the assistance of Mary Brooks Picken.

 To maintain his image, Hudnut required dealers to sign a contract stating that not only would they not discount his products, but also not bundle his products with gifts of any kind (so as to, in effect, lower their purchase price.)
 Although this policy was outlawed in certain states (e.g., Texas), in states where it was enforceable, the company enforced it to the extent of the law.
 In 1922, the government charged Richard Hudnut Inc. with conspiracy to violate the Sherman Antitrust Act as a result of its price-control activities.
 Richard Hudnut, Inc. and Richard Hudnut Sales Company, a subsidiary, were again charged with unfair trade practices in 1936 under the Robinson-Patman Act.